csc-training/sscc-cp2k/README.md

 # CSC Spring School on Computational Chemistry – Intermediate-level hands-on

-This exercise explores proton transfer associated with the interconversion of the two enol forms of 2-formylcyclohexanone using DFT simulations.
-The simulations are done using the [CP2K](https://www.cp2k.org/) software package and visualization/analyses with [ASE](https://wiki.fysik.dtu.dk/ase/index.html) and [Gnuplot](http://www.gnuplot.info/).
+This exercise explores the proton transfer step associated with the interconversion of the two enol forms of 2-formylcyclohexanone using DFT simulations.
+The calculations are done using the [CP2K](https://www.cp2k.org/) software package and visualization/analyses with [ASE](https://wiki.fysik.dtu.dk/ase/index.html) and [Gnuplot](http://www.gnuplot.info/).